Skip to main content

 Click on this link for a full list of all the: guides, databases, ebooks, online magazine, journals and resources the Kerferd Library maintains to support the Aboriginal and Torres Strait Islander histories and cultures Cross-curriculum Priority.

-The following eBooks are new into the collection for 2020.
+The following eBooks are new into the collection for 2020 and 2021.
 Use your mConnect user name and password to access these eBooks off campus 24/7.

 The Little Red Yellow Black Book [eBook] by